culler/llamar/README.rst

 Applications
 -------------

-Here is a typical application for Llamar.
+Here is a typical application for LLamar.
 You have an embedded linux system, say running on an Odroid Arm computer.
 It provides a webserver on port 80 to be used by other computers on your network.
 The Arm gets addresses dynamically from DHCP.
 You want to be able to connect to its server from a Windows laptop